-If you’ve ever agonized over not being able to invest in some o Solid State Logic’s studio gear, as even its cheapest models tend to cost around a few thousand dollars, this interface brings the same magic and precision for which SSL is renowned, and at a price point that won’t break the bank.
+If you’ve ever agonized over not being able to invest in some of Solid State Logic’s studio gear, as even its cheapest models tend to cost around a few thousand dollars, this interface brings the same magic and precision for which SSL is renowned, and at a price point that won’t break the bank.

-Our verdict on the SSL 2+
+Final verdict on the SSL 2+ 4.8

 Whether you’re a beginner to audio recording, or a professional looking for a small and compact unit to bring with you on the road, the SSL 2+ delivers everything you need and then some.